-If you have questions about these guidelines, contact your Customer Success Manager (CSM).
-If you do not know your CSM, contact our technical support team.
+If you have questions about these guidelines, contact our technical support team.

 User subscription model

-Users are licensed according to annual subscriptions.
-For the duration of the user subscription period, your users can back up, restore, and receive support and maintenance on up to four devices.
+Users are licensed according to monthly or annual subscriptions.
+For the duration of the user subscription period, your users can back up, restore, and receive support and maintenance on up to two devices (four devices for CrashPlan Enterprise).
 The user subscription period begins on the date purchased.

 |Support and maintenance||Beginning of user subscription period||Purchasing|

-To change your product plan or add additional user subscriptions, please contact your Customer Success Manager (CSM).
+To change your product plan or add additional user subscriptions, contact our technical support team.

 User subscription consumption is displayed in the User Subscriptions dashboard of the Subscriptions screen.
-For more information, see the License Plan reference (CrashPlan).
+For more information, see the License Plan reference.